RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-20-previous-weeks-3.md

 ## Testing networks

-So now we have the generated datashet and the network model trained with that data, we need to test it and see if our model is valid.
+So now we have the generated dataset and the network model trained with that data, we need to test it and see if our model is valid.
 For I have been using the scripts main_test.py and net_test_config.yml located in [link](https://github.com/RoboticsLabURJC/2020-tfg-alvaro-martin/tree/main/Generator%20%26%20Train_Test/Network), very similar to train scripts.